Ronald Brittain: Retirement

 In 1954 Brittain retired from the army after 37 years' service (20 years as an RSM); he was well above the normal retirement age for service personnel.
 After a spell as a salesman for an outsized clothing outfitters, he acted in films and plays.
 He also lent his legendary voice to a number of radio and television advertisements.
 In 1959 his voice was featured on a record, "Regimental Rock" released on the Saga label.

 Still an imposing figure in old age, Brittain was a popular presence at public functions and a member of the Society of Toastmasters.

 Death

-Brittany died at Chester in 1981, aged 81.
+Brittain died at Chester in 1981, aged 81.